gocd/docs.go.cd/integration/index.md

+---
+description: Integrate external tools with GoCD
+keywords: gocd integrations, tool integrations, cctray, mingle project management, configure tracking tool
+---

-# Integration with external tools
+# GoCD Integration with external tools

 ## Integration with bug tracking and story management tools

-Go allows you to link your commit messages with bug tracking and story management tools which are web applications.
+GoCD allows you to link your commit messages with bug tracking and story management tools which are web applications.

 The following shows an example of tracking cards on Mingle by card numbers starting with a "\#" (e.g: \#4618):